 Women play a big role at AT&T. With a workforce of 31% and a management team that's 35% female, women make a big impact in technology here.
 More than 17,200 AT&T women work in STEM roles, and over 1,100 have earned patents.
 As a named inventor or co-inventor, AT&T women filed more than 5,000 patents.
 We're also fortunate to work with a lot of "Women Who Inspire who are making a difference in their communities and the world at large.

 This is why we make sure women at AT&T feel supported in everything they do.
 From having a strong network of mentors to making sure we ask the tough questions about unconscious bias and gender stereotyping, we aim to provide a true culture of inclusion where every voice matters.
 One of the ways we do that is through our immense network of Employee Resource Groups (ERGs).
-The Women of AT&T (WOA) ERG and the AT&T Women of Technology Employee Network (AWT) are two of our largest female-focused groups and have 29,400 members nationally.
+The Women of AT&T (WOA) ERG and the Advocates for Women In Tech Employee Network (AWT) are two of our largest female-focused groups and have 29,400 members nationally.

 Women Of AT&T